ExpHP/rsp2/doc/conventions.md

 Most code does not need even need to be aware of this convention thanks to the `Perm` type and `Permute` trait that largely abstract it away.
 However, functions that produce permutations through means other than composition are generally expected to do so through `Perm::from_vec`, which requires one to be aware of this convention.

+### Permutations representing symmetry operators

+rsp2 picks a convention here that might seem unusual.
+Let me explain the choices here, and explain which choice rsp2 uses, and why.

-### The permutation _of a symmetry operator_
+#### The permutation of a symmetry operator

-This is a phrase you may encounter.
-In rsp2, the permutation of a symmetry operator on positions **tries to represent that operator as a permutation on the positions.** You might be thinking, "well, _duh_," but there's actually a bit of nuance here you should be careful about.

-In fact, some of the consequences are so counterintuitive that I am considering switching to a different convention.

-#### Convention used by rsp2

 Suppose you have a structure described by `coords` (which has `N` rows of `[f64; 3]` position data) and `lattice`.
 Let `oper` be a symmetry operator (which may be translational, rotational, or both) on this structure.

-The permutation `perm` of a symmetry operator `oper` satisfies
+There must exist a permutation `perm` such that applying `oper` to `coords` should have the same effect as permuting by `perm`.
+We call this the **permutation of a symmetry operator.**

 ```text
  coords.transformed_by(oper) ~~ coords.permuted_by(perm)